munt/munt/mt32emu/README.txt

 Munt mt32emu
 ============

 mt32emu is a module of the Munt project.
-It produces a C++ static link library named libmt32emu which provides classes to emulate (approximately) the Roland MT-32, CM-32L and LAPC-I synthesiser modules.
+It produces a C/C++ library named libmt32emu which allows to emulate (approximately) the Roland MT-32, CM-32L and LAPC-I synthesiser modules.

 This library is intended for developers wishing to integrate an MT-32 emulator